 After World War II, Mestre experienced a period of rapid urban growth and became a large urban area along with other urban centers on the Venetian mainland: Marghera and Favaro Veneto.

 Coordinates: 45° 49′ 43″ N, 12° 24′ 19″ E

-The town of Mestre is one of the six boroughs of Venice, in Veneto region, northeastern Italy, connected to the historical center by the Ponte della Libertà bridge (built-in 1931–33) over the lagoon, and constitutes the main center of the Venetian mainland.
+Mestre is located 9 km (5.5 mi) north of Venice, northeastern Italy.
+It is one of the six boroughs of Venice, connected to the historical center by the 20-century bridge “Ponte della Libertà” (Bridge of Liberty) over the lagoon, and constitutes the main center of the Venetian mainland.

 Where to stay: Best Hotels in Mestre, Italy

 I visited Mestre just for one day, and this mainland borough of Venice was the last stop in Italy on the way home.
 After I visited Naples, Rome, and the island of Venice, of course, Mestre could not have made a big impression on me.
 But I liked it because any historic town has something to offer travelers, and Mestre is no exception.
 Beautiful churches, delicious gelato, a glass of tasty white homemade wine in a small cafe, wonderful weather, small tourist flows, interesting trams … All this makes Mestre cozy and unforgettable.

 I hope you enjoyed my Exploring Italy: Mestre in Veneto post.
 If you like Italy and its cities with a unique atmosphere and historical heritage, here are a few more posts that I recommend you read next:

 Disclosure: This post contains affiliate links, meaning, if you click through and make a purchase or sign up for a program, I get a small commission at no additional cost to you.